 Gregory doesn't consider himself a 'teacher' but more a 'sharer' of his knowledge, experience and techniques.
 He is a commission artist, specializing in portraits and wildlife.
 He has had articles in Paint, International Artist and Art in Devon magazines and is the founder of Artists on Safari.
 Recent workshops have included an Introduction to Portraits and Introduction to Wildife painting, these one day work shops concentrated on getting results fast.
 Gregory says he is very much about firing people up and delight in seeing them produce work that is better than they imagined they would do!
 His work can be seen on this Artists for Conservation web page.

 Lynda is our President and has run many demonstrations and workshops for us over the years ; she always draws a crowd.
 She is a fully trained teacher and a professional artist, having graduated in 1979.
 She exhibits widely, runs teaching classes from her own studio in Axminster and runs workshops and demonstrations.
 She has had articles published in Leisure Painter and can work in any medium.
 You can see Lynda's gallery on the SAA website by clicking here.

-Exhibitions : Friends of AAS : History of AAS : Join AAS : Latest News
+Committee : History of AAS : Latest News